-The majority of the RC and diamond drill holes have finished in strong graphitic mineralisation and are open at depth.
-The Company confirms during this drilling program the average hole depth for the RC drill holes are 150m and 200m for the diamond drill holes.
+The Company again verifies that nearly all of the RC and diamond drill holes have finished in strong graphitic mineralisation and are open at depth.
+Triton confirms during this drilling program the average hole depth for the RC drill holes are 150m and 200m for the diamond drill holes.